 How we will work to meet the objective Lead service(s) Timescales Ensure a broader set of officers and councillors are involved in awareness raising events and initiatives.
-Stronger Neighbourhoods, Environment, Sustainability & Leisure. ourhoods, quarterly by MAF and events sub- Where events are VCS led, utilise council's communications team and resources to support those We will build a relationship with the local press to increase the number of positive sanctuary seeking stories published in the borough Policy & Public Affairs Officer First meeting with representative of Strategy & Impact Strategy & Communities Southwark News by November 2024, ongoing thereafter to be reviewed 6 monthly by Cabinet Member & MAF
+Stronger Neighbourhoods, Environment, On-going reviewed quarterly by MAF and events sub- Where events are VCS led, utilise council's communications team and resources to support those Sustainability & Leisure. group We will build a relationship with the local press to increase the number of positive sanctuary seeking stories published in the borough Policy & Public Affairs Officer Strategy & Impact Strategy & Communities First meeting with representative of Southwark News by November 2024, ongoing thereafter to be reviewed 6 monthly by Cabinet Member & MAF